 NOTE: There are almost no gas stations close to the airport, so try to fill your tank beforehand.

 Below I am recommending some very good airport hotels in case your flight is early in the morning the next day and you prefer to go directly to the airport and relax before your flight.
-As I know that many of you will start and finish their trip in Toronto, I am offering you accommodation options for both Montreal and Toronto.
+As I know that many of you will start and finish your trip in Toronto, I am offering you accommodation options for both Montreal and Toronto.

 Good airport hotels in Montreal: